phucnguyen81/jeran/README.md

 # Description
-Help me do excercises in 'Introduction to SQL'
+Help me do exercises in 'Introduction to SQL'

 # Usage
 Launch: